| Term |

 Débardeur |

-slit planting |
+Slit planting |

 Prying open a cut made by a spade, mattock, or planting bar (termed bar planting), inserting a young tree, then closing the cut on the latter by pressure. |

-plantation en fente |
+Plantation en fente |

 Specialty wood product |